danbev/learning-ai/notes/llm-chain.md

 34	        let (sender, receiver) = mpsc::unbounded_channel();
 ```
 Here we are creating a Multiple Producer Single Consumer Tokio channel which is
-unbounded which means that a send call will never block/wait.
+unbounded, which means that a send call will never block/wait.
-Then the receiver used to create a new OutputStream (Self below) struct:
+Then the receiver is used to create a new OutputStream (Self below) struct:
 ```console
 (gdb) l
 30	}